KripeshRajan/Diwali-Sales-Analysis/README.md

 # Diwali Sales Analysis

-The Diwali Sales Analysis project explores customer purchasing behaviors and trends during the `Diwali season` using a dataset of `11,251` entries.
-The analysis uncovers patterns in demographics, spending habits, and product preferences, providing actionable insights for businesses.
+The Diwali Sales Analysis project explores customer purchasing behaviors and trends during the Diwali season using a dataset of `11,251` entries.
+Through exploratory data analysis using Python libraries, the analysis uncovers patterns in demographics, spending habits, and product preferences, providing actionable insights for businesses.

 ## Project Files